gethin101/A1-mini-camera-system/README.md

-# Custom A1 Mini Camera Systen
+# Gethin's A1 Mini Camera Systen

 This is my custom camera system design for the Bambu lab A1 Mini made during [Hackclub's Rework program](https://rework.hackclub.com/).
 It uses custom G-code, a raspberry pi pico WH, a Logitech C270 webcam and a KW11-3Z microswitch to record smooth timelapses of my prints.